The Wren Security Suite

 A lot of our current work involves fixing existing and/or known issues in projects like Wren:AM 13.5 and Wren:IDM 5.x.
 If you are someone who can help us find and plug the holes in our current releases, please reach out.
 We’d love to tap your skill to make our platform even more secure.

-We’re current looking for some leads for Wren:AM and Wren:DS to enhance our current technical team.
+We’re currently looking for leads for Wren:AM and Wren:DS to enhance our technical team.
 Leads would help coordinate PRs and enforce project process.
 Likely 15 to 20 hours per week; more if the leads want to have a more hands-on role in PRs.

 What Wren:IDM users say…